mje07/mc-autoclicker/README.md

 # Compliling

-If you want to compile the repo with embedded dlls get the Fody package off NuGet then build with debug instead of release.
+If you want to compile the repo with embedded dlls get the 'Fody' package off NuGet (Project -> Manage NuGet Packages) then build with debug instead of release.

 # Preview